jamiepla1/Azure-Landing-Zones/docs/content/terraform/_index.md

 Using these modules together, you can create a fully customized Azure Landing Zone.

+## What if I want to use the old approach?

+If you want a simpler, more opinionated approach, you can use the [Accelerator]({{< relref "accelerator" >}}).
+This uses all the modules above, but in a pre-defined configuration and opinionated approach.
+There are still customization options available, but the [Accelerator]({{< relref "accelerator" >}}) is designed to get you up and running quickly - as a bonus it also includes CI/CD pipelines!

 ## How do I get started?

 We recognize that this is a significant change, and we want to make it as easy as possible for you to get started.